ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 * Percent of Adults struggling with depression from 2011-2020.
 This data is broken down by states. https://usafacts.org/data/topics/people-society/health/health-risk-factors/depression/
 * Indicator- those who took prescription medication for mental health from 8/19/2020-8/31/2020.
 Data is broken down by age groups, sex, race, ethnicity, education level, and states.
 [Mental_Health_Care_in_the_Last_4_Weeks (3).csv](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073567/Mental_Health_Care_in_the_Last_4_Weeks.3.csv)
-* Symptoms of Depression Experienced in the Last two weeks broken down by age groups, sex, gender, sexual orientation, race/ethnicity, education level, marital status,household size, income level. each state has a different tab.
+* Symptoms of Depression Experienced in the Last two weeks is broken down by age groups, sex, gender, sexual orientation, race/ethnicity, education level, marital status,household size, income level.
+The data for each state can be found seperated by different tabs.
 [US Census Depression Syndrome.xlsx](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073568/US.Census.Depression.Syndrome.xlsx)
-* Covid Cases and Covid related deaths broken down by states in 2021.
+* Covid Cases and Covid related deaths are broken down by states in 2021.
 [United_States_COVID-19_Cases_and_Deaths_by_State_over_Time.csv](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073569/United_States_COVID-19_Cases_and_Deaths_by_State_over_Time.csv)
 * Information on mental health diagnoses and substance use. https://www.datafiles.samhsa.gov/dataset/mental-health-client-level-data-2019-mh-cld-2019-ds0001

 ## Data Preprocessing

-We are using Google Colab to preprocess our data files, add or remove columns, remove nulls and Nan, delete duplicates, and start with initial joins in Pandas.
+We are using Google Colab to preprocess our data files, add or remove columns, remove null and Nan values, delete duplicates, and start with initial joins of databases in Pandas.
 We are using Matplotlib to explore data in scatter plots.
 The cleaned data set will be imported to a pgadmin4 database as a csv file format.

 ## Data base